JDemler/perlin-site/content/post/dont-decode-everything.md

 }
 ```

+In total we only need to call next three times: \
+`"science".next()`\
+`"for".next_seek()` wich will call `next()` internally two times (first time yielding 3 and second time yielding 4)

 Let's try that.

 ## Implementation Details

 `HotIndexingChunk` now needs new capabilities.
 It needs a method that takes a DocId and it returns the relevant chunk, and the byte offset where the first posting of this chunk is encoded.
-This is needed because encoded positions can overflow a chunk.
+This is needed because encoded positions can overflow a chunk. \
 Additionally it must give us the DocId of that first encoded posting, because postings are delta encoded and otherwise decoding would not be possible.

 ```rust